pgmmpk/bbb_pru_adc/README.md

     for num_dropped, timestamps, values in cap:
         # do something with this information
 ```
-This example starts capturing ADC inputs 3, 5, and 7 (`channels=[3, 5, 7]`)
+This example starts capturing ADC inputs AIN3, AIN5, and AIN7 (`channels=[3, 5, 7]`)
 at full speed (`speed=0`).
 It will not attempt to
 install PRU firmware (`auto_install=False`).
-If driver detects that system firmware is missing or obsolete, and error will be thrown.
+If driver detects that system firmware is missing or obsolete, an error will be thrown.

 Capture has to be used as a context manager.
 The context is a generator spitting out
 the pieces of our buffer.